CatSkald/legendary-creatures/pages/about.en.md

 page: true
 ---

-This site is an encyclopaedia of creatures originating from the folklore, legends, mythos, tales with rich search and extensive categorisation.
+This website is an encyclopaedia of creatures originating from folklore, legends, mythos and tales.

-The information on our site is gathered from different sources and we cannot guarantee its accuracy or correctness.
-It is up to the reader to verify the information.
-We do try to mention the sources if possible.
+The information here is gathered from different sources and we cannot guarantee its accuracy or correctness.
+We try to mention the sources where possible.

-Please contact us if you find any errors in the articles.
+Please let us know in case you spot any mistakes anywhere on our website.

 ---

-### Why this project was created?
+### Goal of the project

-The initial goal is to gather information about various legendary creatures; categorise, tag and share it with our readers.
-We start with the less known creatures from the Slavic and Scandinavian folklore.
+Our goal is to gather information about various legendary creatures; categorise and convert it in a useful format; add a functional search; and share it with our readers.

-The ultimate goal is to create an extensive archive of articles with rich search and filtering capabilities.
+We started with the less known creatures from the Slavic and Scandinavian folklore.

 ---